kumbulanit/t-sql/tech company/untitled/module 3/Lab_Writing_Basic_SELECT_Statements_Answers.md

 SELECT
     e.FirstName + ' ' + e.LastName AS EmployeeName,
     e.Title,
-    e.Salary,
+    e.BaseSalary,
     COALESCE(ep.ProjectCount, 0) AS ProjectCount,
     COALESCE(ep.AvgHoursWorked, 0) AS AvgHoursWorked,
     CASE
         WHEN COALESCE(ep.ProjectCount, 0) = 0 THEN 'No Projects Assigned'
         WHEN COALESCE(ep.ProjectCount, 0) >= 3 AND COALESCE(ep.AvgHoursWorked, 0) >= 40 THEN
             CASE
-                WHEN e.Salary >= 80000 THEN 'Outstanding - High Performer'
+                WHEN e.BaseSalary >= 80000 THEN 'Outstanding - High Performer'
                 ELSE 'Outstanding - Rising Star'
             END
         WHEN COALESCE(ep.ProjectCount, 0) >= 2 AND COALESCE(ep.AvgHoursWorked, 0) >= 30 THEN 'Exceeds Expectations'